mvisonneau/gitlab-ci-pipelines-exporter/examples/webhooks/README.md

 ## Requirements

-They include the ones from the [quickstart example](../quickstart/README.md):

 - A personal access token on [gitlab.com](https://docs.gitlab.com/ee/user/profile/personal_access_tokens.html) (or your own instance) with `read_repository` scope
 - [git](https://git-scm.com/) & [docker-compose](https://docs.docker.com/compose/)

-For the specific usecase of webhooks, you will also need:

 - GitLab [webhook configuration](https://docs.gitlab.com/ee/user/project/integrations/webhooks.html) privileges/capabilities on group(s) or project(s) you want to monitor.
-- Connectivity from GitLab rails processes towards the exporter's http endpoint.
-If you don't because you want to try it from your laptop no worries, I cover this out in [this paragraph](#Obtain-network-connectivity-between-GitLab-and-the-exporter)
+- For this use case, we will need network connectivity from the GitLab rails processes towards the exporter's http endpoint.
+I assume that you will want to try this out for your laptop but don't worry, it should still be able to work effortlessly thanks to [Hashicorp Waypoint](https://www.waypointproject.io/)!

+/!\ This implementation is for test/example only as it is not recommended to leverage **waypoint.run** endpoints for production purposes.

 ## 🚀